joeavanzato/omni/README.md

 Additionally, if a merge function is specified such as 'csv', omni will attempt to merge all files across all devices when collection is complete to produce a unified file for each command output.

-For this to be useful, you should ensure that each command output includes a 'hostname' or similar - omni can also force-add a hostname column if the command configuration includes addhostname:true, such as below: yaml
+For this to be useful, you should ensure that each command output includes a 'hostname' or similar - omni can also force-add a hostname column if the command configuration includes add_hostname:true, such as below: yaml
 ```
 command: powershell.exe -Command "Get-NetNeighbor -ErrorAction SilentlyContinue | Select-Object * | Export-Csv -NoTypeInformation -Path '$FILENAME$'"